AwaisKing/PPs/LinkedWords.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

-## Contact Us
+## Contact Me

-If you have any questions about this Privacy Policy, please contact us:
+If you have any questions about this Privacy Policy, please contact me:

 *   By email: chapter50000@hotmail.com
 *   By phone number: +923063355690